Qiskit/qiskit-ibm-runtime/docs/index.rst

 **Session**

-A session is a contract between the user and the Qiskit Runtime service that ensures that a collection of jobs can be grouped and jointly prioritized by the quantum computer’s job scheduler.
+A session allows a collection of jobs to be grouped and jointly scheduled by the Qiskit Runtime service, facilitating iterative use of quantum computers without incurring queuing delays on each iteration.
 This eliminates artificial delays caused by other users’ jobs running on the same quantum device during the session.
 See `Introduction to sessions <sessions.html>`__ for further details.